AyushmanGHub/Synthetic-Data-Generation-and-Prediction-for-Corporate-rating-using-Bayesian-and-MCMC-techniques/README.md

 This project focuses on building a **rsynthetic data generation pipeline** and **Bayesian credit-rating prediction models** for corporate credit datasets.
 Corporate credit rating data is often scarce, confidential, and difficult to obtain, which limits the performance of machine learning models.
-To address this challenge, this project combines:
+To address this challenge, in this project I performed the following:

 * **Gaussian Mixture Modelling**
 * **Rank-based Quantile Matching**